 Chemical control of Z. subfasciatus is readily obtained with a variety of products, of which the pyrethrins and pyrethroids may be among the safest.
 Some of these compounds gave long residual control, when tested under laboratory conditions in continued darkness (Table 12).
-The products on bases of marc (ground flower) adherred less to the seed, but made them more acceptable in appearance after for pulses in India and tested with cowpeas treatment as compared with products on talc bases.
+The products on bases of marc (ground flower) adherred less to the seed, but made them more acceptable in appearance after treatment as compared with products on talc bases.